If you want to learn how about to make money with affiliate marketing, you’re in the right place.

 – The same applies if your affiliate link is clicked first, and then a week later they click someone else’s affiliate link.

-- And you also won't get credit if too much time has elapsed between the click and the sale.
-The cookie-length depends on the
+– And you also won’t get credit if too much time has elapsed between the click and the sale.
+The cookie-length depends on the sponsor and how long they set the cookie length for.

 Affiliate marketing example